 Opening the space

-The workshops always take place at 2081 Mission Street (The Endgames Training Center North).
-This space is locked with combination locks.
+The workshops will now always take place at 2989 Mission Street (The Endgames Training Center South).
+This space is locked with combination locks and a key.
 See how to access codes below.
 You must arrive at the space by 11:45 to let people in.

 Checking in attendees is a required part of the job.
-A tablet will be mounted on the wall at the space.
+A tablet will be available in the front lobby on the desk near the entrance.
 You'll be able to use the Eventbrite app to see who has purchased a ticket and to check them in.
+You may also use the computer at the desk to access Eventbrite.

 Tickets can be purchased online at https://dropinimprov.eventbrite.com.
 We'll also provide a square reader so you can sell tickets at the door.
 If you have any questions about any of this on the day of your workshop, contact Max, Scott, or Kari.
 Payment in cash is not accepted.
 The workshop is capped at 18 attendees, so please don't sell more than that.

 Teaching at Endgames is always paid work.
 We pay $80 for each drop-in you teach.
-To get paid, we leave you one small yellow envelope in the safe located at the back of ETC North behind the stacked chairs.
+To get paid, we leave you one small yellow envelope in the safe located in the front lobby of ETC South.
 After you finish your class, take the envelope labeled with the proper date.
 To access the safe code, see below.

 To access all the codes for the door locks, tablet, and safe go here: